ucc-et/opt-algo/README.md

     * $A$ is the overlap area
     * $(x_1, y_1)$ is the bottom left corner of the rectangle
     * $(x_2, y_2)$ is the top-right corner of the rectangle

+## What could be improved

+* **Add more optimization problems**: Due to this project being a type of framework for solving, it would be nice to add more optimization problems to demonstrate the effectiveness of the algorithms.
+* **Adding more algorithms**: There are other algorithms that have not yet been used in this project which might be a great addition to this project like population based approaches.
+* **Optimizing double calculation**: currently most of the calculations happen locally, meaning if for example we check overlaps we calculate the occupancy grid and integral image everytime.
+Although this still allows us to be way faster then manually checking with for loops only, it would make sense to store the integral iamge for each box.
+Due to the deadline of this project, this was not adjusted so far, but will be in the future.
+* **Better code organization to overcome circular imports**: due to circular imports across files we had to adjust the importing of other methods.
+This lead to a inconsistency regarding import syntax which shall be improved.
+* **Better usability in the user-interface**: the UI implemented with tkinter is definitely allowing us to use the software and configure what we can.
+But we would love to deep dive into different UI frameworks to see what else we could do to improve the usability of this project.
+Especially because this project is not only a assignment, but also a educational representation of the algorithms and the optimization problems.
+So maybe finding a different framework or working with a combination of python and html/jss frontend views could be beneficial for the sake of this project.